● Honest comparison

 Daily Deed vs RallyUp

 RallyUp and Daily Deed solve different problems.
-RallyUp is a 10-format multi-tool — raffles, sweepstakes, auctions, peer-to-peer, ticketing, crowdfunding, more — that nonprofits use to run any of those.
+RallyUp is a 10-format multi-tool. raffles, giveaway, auctions, peer-to-peer, ticketing, crowdfunding, more. that nonprofits use to run any of those.
 Daily Deed is a specialist: charity giveaways, end-to-end.
 If you're running a multi-format event (a gala that bundles auction + raffle + paddle raise), RallyUp's breadth is a real advantage.
-If your primary acquisition engine is prize giveaways and you want one integrated team handling sourcing + compliance + fulfillment, Daily Deed is the right call.
+If your primary acquisition engine is prize giveaways and you want one integrated team handling compliance + winner verification + fulfillment coordination, Daily Deed is the right call.
 This page lays out the trade-offs honestly.

 Side-by-side